 A strong immune system is vital to protecting your body.
 Busy lives can lead to little rest and much fatigue.
 But illnesses don’t take a break just because we feel run down -- in fact, that is when they like to surprise us.
 Sometimes our immune system needs a little help from a friend.

-AHCC is just the supplement to help.
-AHCC is a natural, functional extract derived from mushrooms and offers support for our immune system not just when we’re down in the dumps but every day for a healthier us.
-The beauty is, AHCC can support healthy and immuno-compromised individuals alike.*
+AHCC®is just a supplement to help.
+AHCC® is a natural, functional extract derived from mushrooms and offers support for our immune system not just when we’re down in the dumps but every day for a healthier us.
+The beauty is, AHCC® can support healthy and immuno-compromised individuals alike.

 *These statements have not been evaluated by the Food & Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.